Data Filtering

 Dynamic Date

-Sometimes dynamic filters are required based on date like all the cells having dates in January irrespective of the year.
-In this case DynamicFilter function is used as given in the following sample code.
+Sometimes dynamic filters are required based on date, such as all the cells having dates in January irrespective of the year.
+In this case, the DynamicFilter function is used, as shown in the following sample code.
 Sample files are given below.

 <!DOCTYPE html>